ten-protocol/go-ten/design/fast_finality.md

 and recover data from the leader, just like a regular node.
 If the event that the leader crashes, the sequencer operator must select a new leader.

-The key risk during failover is that a single light batch (the latest) may be lost.
+The key risk during failover to a new leader is that a single light batch (the latest) may be lost.
 There are two specific issues that must be handled:

 1. Determining whether the light batch was truly lost.
 A new leader may come online and consider the latest light batch to have been lost, when in fact it had already been sent to other nodes before the crash